JaspreetKaur09/JaspreetsBookStore/JaspreetsBookStore/README.md

 Build the project and upload to github.

 1:59 AM :- add on the new interface ISP_Call to the IRepository folder and then update the code.Upload it to github.

+2022-04-07

+11:42 AM :- Create the SP_Call class file in the Repository folder and modify the code.
+Add the interface and add the using statement in the file.

+12:54 PM:- Trying to update the startup.cs file but get thi error :( Error	CS0311	The type 'JaspreetsBooks.DataAccess.Repository.UnitOfWork' cannot be used as type parameter 'TImplementation' in the generic type or method 'ServiceCollectionServiceExtensions.AddScoped<TService, TImplementation>(IServiceCollection)'.
+There is no implicit reference conversion from 'JaspreetsBooks.DataAccess.Repository.UnitOfWork' to 'JaspreetsBooks.DataAccess.Repository.IRepository.IUnitOfWork'.
+JaspreetsBookStore	C:\Users\Jaspreet Kaur\source\repos\JaspreetsBookStore\JaspreetsBookStore\Startup.cs	39	Active